gbouchar/ninjin.github.io/index.md

 My name is Pontus Stenetorp, I am a third year Ph.D. student at the [Aizawa Laboratory][aizawa] at the [University of Tokyo][todai].
-To the right is a not-so-pleasing picture of me and my dog (she looks better than me on this occasion).
+To the right is a not-so-pleasing picture of me and my beloved late dog (she looked a lot better than me that day).

 I was raised in [a land of snow and beautiful summers][sweden] in a [small town that most people have never heard of][lindesberg] (and for good reasons),